isw-kudos/kudos-docs/docs/collab/migration.md

 1. Valid Dockerhub credentials for the `iswkudos/kudos-microservices` repository

-1. Server IP is whitelisted in Kudos Boards Mongo database
+1. Server IP is whitelisted in Huddo Boards Mongo database

 ## Installation Instructions